adokky/dyno/README.md

 All processors are chained in the order of assignment.

 * `onAssign` is called when a value is manually assigned to the key (e.g., `obj[key] = value` or `dynamicObjectOf(key with value)`).
 * `onDecode` is called when a value is deserialized.
+Usefulll when validation is only needed for deserialized objects received from network.
 * `validate` assigns the same validation logic to both `onAssign` and `onDecode`.

-Use `onDecode` alone when validation is only needed for deserialized objects received from network.

 ### Example